Rhinoplasty Recovery Guide

 Common experiences include:

 An external splint is typically worn for five days.
-A small number of patients may also have internal soft splints.
+A very small number of patients may also have internal soft splints.
+These are a small subset of patients having internal surgery in addition to rhinoplasty.

 During this stage, the focus is rest, protection, and healing, not judging the final result.